-Two important processes that integrate many of the applicable regulatory requirements are Section 404 of the CWA and Section 408 of the Rivers and Harbors Act, as managed by the

-USACE with oversight from the USEPA.
+Two important processes that integrate many of the applicable regulatory requirements are Section 404 of the CWA and Section 408 of the Rivers and Harbors Act, as managed by the USACE with oversight from the USEPA.
 These laws authorize the USACE to make permit decisions regarding the discharge of dredged or fill material into waters of the U.S. and alterations or modifications to existing federal flood risk management facilities.
 To coordinate decisionmaking, the Authority and FRA entered into a NEPA/Section 404/Section 408 Integration Process MOU with the USACE and USEPA (FRA et al. 2010).
 The MOU outlines three major checkpoints in the integration of the NEPA, Section 404, and Section 408 processes.
 Each checkpoint consists of the submittal of technical data and studies by the Authority to the USACE and USEPA for review and consideration prior to issuing a formal written agency response:

 - The first of these submittals is Checkpoint A, which involves preparing a project purpose statement that duly serves NEPA and Section 404 requirements.
 The USEPA and USACE concurred on the Project Section Purpose and Need in May 2016 to satisfy Checkpoint A (Authority and FRA 2016). - The second submittal is Checkpoint B, which is required to screen and reduce the potential project alternatives to an appropriate range of "reasonable" and "practicable" alternatives using the best available information.
-On July 26, 2019, and August 14, 2019, the USEPA and USACE, respectively, provided letters on the alternatives that the Authority proposed to carry through the Draft EIR/EIS.
-Both agencies concurred on the alternatives to be carried forward in the Draft EIR/EIS. - The third and final submittal is Checkpoint C, which consists of the assembly and assessment of information contained in this Draft EIR/EIS and associated technical reports for consideration by the USACE and USEPA to determine the preliminary LEDPA and provide a formal agency response.
+On July 26, 2019, and August 14, 2019, the USEPA and USACE, respectively, provided letters on the alternatives that the Authority proposed to carry through to the Draft EIR/EIS.
+Both agencies concurred on the alternatives to be carried forward in the Draft EIR/EIS. - The third and final submittal is Checkpoint C, which consists of the assembly and assessment of information contained in the Draft EIR/EIS and associated technical reports for consideration by the USACE and USEPA to determine the preliminary LEDPA and provide a formal agency response.
 The documentation includes those analyses completed to meet requirements of NEPA, Sections 401 and 404 of the CWA, and Section 14 of the Rivers and Harbor Act, which include consideration of compliance with the federal Endangered Species Act and the National Historic Preservation Act.
-It is anticipated that USEPA and the USACE will provide concurrence on the preliminary LEDPA determination in 2020.
+The USEPA and the USACE provided concurrence on the preliminary LEDPA determination in June 2020.

-Checkpoint A and B are available for review on the Authority's website (www.hsr.ca.gov), at the repository locations listed in Chapter 10, Distribution List, the Authority's Northern California Regional Office at 100 Paseo de San Antonio, Suite 300, San Jose, CA 95113 and the Authority's Headquarters at 770 L Street, Suite 620 MS-1, Sacramento, CA 95814.
-Copies of Checkpoint C are not available on the Authority's website, at repository locations or at the Authority offices.
-If you have any questions about the availability of Checkpoint C please call (800) 435-8670.
+Checkpoints A and B are available for review on the Authority's website (www.hsr.ca.gov), at the repository locations listed in Chapter 10, Distribution List; the Authority's Northern California Regional Office at 100 Paseo de San Antonio, Suite 300, San Jose, CA 95113; and the Authority's Headquarters at 770 L Street, Suite 620 MS-1, Sacramento, CA 95814.
+Copies of Checkpoint C are available on the Authority's website.